Do you want to be the one whose presentation stands out and gets the interest of your client?

 With a written presentation, you could follow up with an email asking if the reader wanted any further clarification or offering supplementary information.
 Offer to meet to talk it through or to have a telephone conversation if necessary.

 Bring energy to your delivery to motivate the audience to pay attention and to want to take action.
-If you lack confidence in speaking skills I recommend Toastmasters International communication and leadership club.
+If you lack confidence in speaking skills, I recommend Toastmasters International’s communication and leadership club.
 There are clubs all over the world, so you may find a club near you.

 Using these eight tactics in crafting your presentation will help ensure your message stands out.
-If these points have raised more questions for you, please contact Amanda.
-The skills of powerful presenting and speaking are essential to ensure you are heard in a world where there is too much ‘noise’.
+The skills of powerful presenting and speaking are essential to ensure you are heard in a world where there is too much ‘noise.’